-In Microsoft, every application has a status bar which is on the bottom of the window which displays a range of options.
-In every application of Microsoft, there is a parent bar which has all the other options of file insert etc and a status bar which is on the far bottom of the window.
+In Microsoft, every application has a status bar that is on the bottom of the window, which displays a range of options.
+In every application of Microsoft, there is a parent bar that has all the other options of file insert, etc. and a status bar that is on the far bottom of the window.

 Refer to the screenshot below,

-With the help of status bar, we can have a quick view of various things such as average, sum, minimum and maximum etc.
+With the help of the status bar, we can have a quick view of various things such as average, sum, minimum,m, and maximum, etc.

-For a layman, person status bar is very helpful as a person need not know the excel equations for calculating various calculation and just have a quick view while looking just at the status bar.
+For a layman, the person status bar is very helpful as a person need not know the equations in excel for calculating various calculation and just have a quick view while looking just at the status bar.

 In the above screenshot currently, Average Count Sum and other options are checked.